fjarri/orolo/README.rst

 - Add "always real time mode" for cases when one needs to turn off the oven in 20 minutes or something
 - Add localization (at least remove string hardcoding)
 - Set global hotkey for Show Real Time in Preferences
+- Put a link to project page in About

 0.0.1
 ~~~~~